apache/parquet-site/content/en/blog/features/geospatial.md

 ## How Geospatial Types Are Stored

-Although geospatial types are logical constructs, their physical storage follows Parquet's existing columnar design [3].
+Although geospatial types are logical constructs, their physical storage follows [Parquet's existing columnar design](https://parquet.apache.org/docs/file-format/types/geospatial/).
 The following points highlight key aspects of the geospatial type design.

 1. **Physical encoding**
    Geometry and geography values are stored as binary payloads, using Well Known Binary (WKB) encoding.
 This ensures compatibility across engines and languages.